- Quality of Life & Wellness

 Very few have heard any of these rules actually said directly out loud.
 That’s why I use the words unspoken and conditioning.
 If you compare the list of human rights to the above unspoken rules, you will see that they are pretty close to opposites.

 So now you’re an adult.
-And believe it or not (yes, pun intended), what you grew up with now lives rent free in your head.
-Even though our conscious awareness knows what it wants – and often it’s to do the opposite of what we were brought up with – our subconscious is still at least partially controlled by the beliefs playing an automatic recorded from the past.
+And believe it or not (yes, pun intended), what you grew up with now lives rent free in your head, operating in stealth, 24/7.
+Even though our conscious awareness knows what it wants – and often it’s to do the opposite of what we were brought up with – our subconscious is still at least partially controlled by the beliefs playing an automatic recording from the past.
 I created a formula for this rather inconvenient yet extremely purposeful phenomenon that occurs within us over the years.

 We are first born with our human rights intact.
 These are our initial set of beliefs.